Hook12aaa/personal_webpage/README.md

 ## 💡 Philosophy

+This project emerged from my need to present myself authentically in the startup ecosystem.
+Instead of:
+- Using existing templates or repositories
+- Following conventional portfolio patterns
+- Building just another static showcase

-This isn't your typical portfolio website.
-Instead of following conventional patterns, I chose to:
+I chose to:
-- Represent skills as an interconnected neural network rather than a list
-- Use glitch effects and particle systems to add personality
+- Build everything from scratch
-- Create fluid, organic animations that feel alive
+- Create interactive elements that reflect my development style
+- Use this as an experimental ground for creative coding
-- Focus on interaction and discovery rather than just presentation
+- Focus on demonstrating problem-solving through actual implementation

 ## 🚀 Running Locally